opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 GET /test-index/_mappings
 ```

 The `Parameters` field, which is mapped as a `flat_object`, is the only indexable field.
-Its subfields are not indexed,effectively preventing a "mapping explosion:"
+Its subfields are not indexed, effectively preventing a "mapping explosion:"

 ```json